MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/posts-conversations.md

   [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [See the conversations with an author](#conversationView)

   Any other post in the post list will open the single post pane with post details.
-For example, if a [!INCLUDE[tn_twitter](../includes/tn-twitter.md)] reply involves authors who aren't social profiles in your tenant, they appear in the single post pane. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [See the publish history of a post in Social Engagement](#publishHistory)
+For example, if a [!INCLUDE[tn_twitter](../includes/tn-twitter.md)] reply involves authors who aren't social profiles in your tenant, they appear in the single post pane. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [See the publish history of a post in Market Insights](#publishHistory)

 <a name="Threads"></a>
 ## See threads of replies and retweets on Twitter